Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 \subsection{Step 5: Uncompress the matched compressions}

-It is now necessary to find the Williamson sequences, if any, which when compressed by a factor of~$m$ produce one of the sequences generated in step~4.
+It is now necessary to find the Williamson sequences, if any, which when compressed by a factor of~$m$ produce one of the sequence quadruples generated in step~4.
 In other words, we want to find a way to perform uncompression on the matched compressions which we generated.
 To do this, we formulate the uncompression problem as a Boolean satisfiability instance and use a SAT solver's combinatorial search facilities to search for solutions to the uncompression problem.

-We use Boolean variables to represent the entries of the uncompressed Williamson sequences, with true representing the value of $1$ and false representing the value of $-1$.
-Since Williamson sequences consist of four sequences of length~$n$ they contain a total of $4n$ entries, namely,
+We use Boolean variables to represent the entries of the uncompressed Williamson sequences, with true representing the value of $1$ and false representing the value of~$-1$.
+Since Williamson sequence quadruples consist of four sequences of length~$n$ they contain a total of $4n$ entries, namely,

 However, because Williamson sequences are symmetric we actually only need to define the distinct variables